Balvinder Sopal: Early life

 Balvinder Sopal was born on 4 December 1978 in Chatham, Medway.
 She is the eldest of four children and was brought up in Gillingham, Medway.
 She attended the University of Huddersfield.

 Career

 Sopal made her professional acting debut as Bhelua in The Beautiful Violin at Oldham Coliseum Theatre in 2001.
 She then went on to appear in stage productions such as Absent Friends, Relatively Speaking and The Tales of the Harrow.
 Sopal made her onscreen debut in a 2001 episode of the BBC series Kidhaar! as Reena directed by Kate Rowland.
 From 2004 to 2010, she voiced Simran Kaur in the BBC Asian Network radio soap opera Silver Street.
 In 2008, she appeared in the BBC film White Girl as Fatima.

 From 2009 to 2018, Sopal made numerous appearances in four British television soap operas; Emmerdale, Coronation Street, Doctors and Hollyoaks.
 In December 2019, she was cast in her first regular role in the BBC soap opera EastEnders as Suki Panesar.
 Her first scene aired on 27 January 2020.
-Suki's most notable storyline includes her on-off affair with Eve Unwin (Heather Peace), which won several awards.
+Suki's most notable storyline includes her coming out as a lesbian and her relationship with Eve Unwin (Heather Peace), which won several awards.

-In August 2025, Sopal was announced as a contestant on the twenty-third series of the BBC competition series Strictly Come Dancing.
-She is partnered with Julian Caillon for the series.
+In 2025, Sopal was a contestant on the twenty-third series of the BBC competition series Strictly Come Dancing.
+She was partnered with Julian Caillon for the series.
+Throughout her time on the show, Sopal broke the record for competing in the most dance-offs in the show's history, having won five and being eliminated following her sixth, in the semi-final against Amber Davies and Nikita Kuzmin.